forgebach/forgebach.github.io/_posts/2017-01-17-Spark-Tensorflow-AWS-EMR-Notebook.md

 - Spark
 ---

-The need of spark tensorflow/theano integrations has been satisfied in many ways.
-With AWS EMR boostrap commands, we can simply spin up our own spark cluster with EMR.
+The need of spark integrating tensorflow/theano has been satisfied in many ways.
+With AWS EMR bootstrap commands, we can simply spin up our own spark cluster with EMR.

 ## prerequisites
 - AWS account